 Are water-related issues integrated?
-Please explain Long-term business objectives No, water-related issues not yet reviewed, but there are plans to do so in the next two years IPL operates all of its major manufacturing sites in countries identified by the WBCSD Tool as having between 98.76 and 100 percent of the population served with improved water, and between 99.59 and 100 percent of the population served with improved sanitation.
+Please explain Long-term business objectives No, water-related issues were not reviewed and there are no plans to do so IPL operates all of its major manufacturing sites in countries identified by the WBCSD Tool as having between 98.76 and 100 percent of the population served with improved water, and between 99.59 and 100 percent of the population served sanitation.
 These are Australia and the USA.
-Strategy for achieving long- term objectives No, water-related issues were not reviewed and there are no plans to do so IPL operates all of its major manufacturing sites in countries identified by the WBCSD Tool as having between 98.76 and 100 percent of the population served with improved water, and between 99.59 and 100 percent of the population served with improved sanitation.
+Strategy for achieving long-term objectives No, water-related issues were not reviewed and there are no plans to do so IPL operates all of its major manufacturing sites in countries identified by the WBCSD Tool as having between 98.76 and 100 percent of the population served with improved water, and between 99.59 and 100 percent of the population served sanitation.
 These are Australia and the USA.
-Financial planning No, water-related issues were not reviewed and there are no plans to do so IPL operates all of its major manufacturing sites in countries identified by the WBCSD Tool as having between 98.76 and 100 percent of the population served with improved water, and between 99.59 and 100 percent of the population served with improved sanitation.
+Financial planning No, water-related issues were not reviewed and there are no plans to do so IPL operates all of its major manufacturing sites in countries identified by the WBCSD Tool as having between 98.76 and 100 percent of the population served with improved water, and between 99.59 and 100 percent of the population served sanitation.
 These are Australia and the USA.